ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ---

 You may have remembered from the introduction to this chapter that any number to the power of $0$ is $1$.
-In this lesson, we'll use our new exponent properties to find some other interesting patterns.
+In this lesson, we'll find some other interesting patterns, and use .

 ## $1$ as a Base
 Let's start with a few examples so that we can look for patterns.